 Second, it will be nearly impossible to slow warming appreciably without condemning much of the world to poverty unless energy sources that emit little or no carbon dioxide become competitive with conventional fossil fuels.
-Only a large R&D effort can have any hope of bringing this about, although it would be cheap relative to the cost of dramatic reductions in carbon dioxide emissions using current technologies.
-The range of technological options is wide-from using solar power to produce electricity to converting fossil fuels to hydrogen fuel and storing (underground or deep in the ocean)
+Only a large research and development effort can have any hope of bringing this about, although it would be cheap relative to the cost of dramatic reductions in carbon dioxide emissions using current technologies.
+The range of technological options is wide-from using solar power to produce electricity to converting fossil fuels to hydrogen fuel and storing (underground or deep in the ocean) the carbon dioxide produced as a byproduct.
+Few of the alternatives currently under discussion, however, can be widely used at reasonable costs without fundamental improvements.